MiWalk/M2OPlot/README.md

 ## Getting Started

 1. Ensure the code in this project is on your MATLAB path and you have Origin installed.
 Note only works on Windows.
+It has been tested with OriginPro 2015.
+There may be problems using this with 2016.

 2. Here's a quick example  - ensure you have saved your work in Origin before running this code.
 ```matlab